-The Stallion WordPress SEO Plugin was created to enhance the WordPress SEO plugins that damage a sites SEO efforts.
-Nofollow/noindex damages SEO!
+Stallion WordPress SEO Plugin was created to enhance WordPress SEO plugins like Yoast and All In One SEO that damage a sites SEO by using nofollow.

 There are several very popular WordPress Plugins including the Yoast WordPress SEO Plugin (uses nofollow and noindex) and the All in One SEO Pack WordPress Plugin (uses noindex) that when used incorrectly can seriously damage a WordPress sites search engine rankings because they include the ability to nofollow and noindex sections of a WordPress site.

 Webmasters spend a lot of their SEO time gaining (even paying for) valuable backlinks to their WordPress blogs only to waste a significant proportion of that hard earned link benefit by installing so called WordPress SEO plugins that delete/waste that link benefit through nofollow/noindex.

 See Stallion WordPress SEO Plugin for more information and discussion.

 SEO Experts have known for years that nofollow deletes valuable Google link benefit, a Google employee (Matt Cutt's) has even confirmed this fact on his blog http://www.mattcutts.com/blog/pagerank-sculpting/

 So what happens when you have a page with "ten PageRank points" and ten outgoing links, and five of those links are nofollowed?
 Let's leave aside the decay factor to focus on the core part of the question.
 Originally, the five links without nofollow would have flowed two points of PageRank each (in essence, the nofollowed links didn't count toward the denominator when dividing PageRank by the outdegree of the page).
 More than a year ago, Google changed how the PageRank flows so that the five links without nofollow would flow one point of PageRank each.